Divorce When Owning a Business

 Unlike a house or a bank account, dividing a business is not always straightforward.
 Courts consider the practicality of splitting ownership, the contributions of each spouse, and the impact on future operations.
 Depending on the circumstances, the division may involve restructuring ownership, transferring shares, or compensating one spouse with other assets.

-How Is an LLC Treated in Divorce?
+How Is an LLC Treated in Texas Divorce?

 The Process of Dividing a Business in Divorce